adambard/learnxinyminutes-docs/linker.md

     # Align the current position to the border of 4 bytes.
     . = ALIGN(4);

-    # The expression "> MEMORY AREA" indicates which area of ​​memory will be placed
+    # The expression "> MEMORY AREA" indicates which area of memory will be placed
     # this section.
 In our section, the .isr_vector section will be located in FLASH memory.
   } >FLASH